SCToolsfactory/SCJMapper-V2/ReadMe.txt

 SC Joystick Mapper V 2.35 - Build 69 BETA
 (c) Cassini, StandardToaster - 05-Jan-2018

-Contains 12 files + graphics:
+Contains 14 files + graphics:

 SCJMapper.exe                The program (V2.35)
-SCJMapper.exe.config         Program config (V2.35)              - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file OpenTK.GLControl.dll         Managed OpenGL Assembly             - MUST be in the same folder as the Exe file ZstdNet.dll                  Managed Zip Assembly (v2.33)        - MUST be in the same folder as the Exe file x64/libzstd.dll              Native dll for ZstdNet (v2.33)      - MUST be in the same folder as the Exe file x86/libzstd.dll              Native dll for ZstdNet (v2.33)      - MUST be in the same folder as the Exe file log4net.dll                  Managed Logging Assembly            - MUST be in the same folder as the Exe file log4net.config.OFF           Config file for logging             - To use it - rename as  log4net.config and run the program
+SCJMapper.exe.config         Program config (V2.35)              - MUST be in the same folder as the Exe file de\SCJMapper.resources.dll   German language (V2.35)             - MUST be in the same folder as the Exe file fr\SCJMapper.resources.dll   French language (V2.35)             - MUST be in the same folder as the Exe file Storage\*.scj                Folder for collected assets (V2.35) - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file OpenTK.GLControl.dll         Managed OpenGL Assembly             - MUST be in the same folder as the Exe file ZstdNet.dll                  Managed Zip Assembly (v2.33)        - MUST be in the same folder as the Exe file x64\libzstd.dll              Native dll for ZstdNet (v2.33)      - MUST be in the same folder as the Exe file x86\libzstd.dll              Native dll for ZstdNet (v2.33)      - MUST be in the same folder as the Exe file log4net.dll                  Managed Logging Assembly            - MUST be in the same folder as the Exe file log4net.config.OFF           Config file for logging             - To use it - rename as  log4net.config and run the program
-                                                                   then look for  trace.log  in the same folder SCJMapper_QGuide V2.34beta.pdf    Quick Guide (v2.34)
+                                                                   then look for  trace.log  in the same folder SCJMapper_QGuide V2.35beta.pdf    Quick Guide (v2.35)
 ReadMe.txt                   This file

 graphics folder              Skybox Images (V2.32)               - graphics folder MUST be in the same folder as the Exe file